 How would you react when he looks at you, and with a twinkle in his eye, says, “Start exercising!”?
 Were you expecting some other, more dramatic answer?

-Famous fitness expert Russell Pate, who heads the physical education department at the University of South Carolina, says that the body is simply meant for exercise.
+Famous Tone Body Fitness expert Russell Pate, who heads the physical education department at the University of South Carolina, says that the body is simply meant for exercise.

 “Your body has evolved to be active,” he explains, “and when you aren’t it doesn’t do well.”
 Pate adds that a person can get old well before his or her time simply by not being active.

 Now here’s the bad news: despite the desire to have a beautiful body (and the prevalence of gyms, health spas and other fitness facilities), it seems that very few people nowadays are really interested in developing an exercise routine.

 This is not helped by the fact that many working people have to sit all day in front of a computer or do other less active office work.
 It simply doesn’t allow your body to flex its muscles.
 You need to take up some kind of workout to get your muscles moving!